southsidedean/southsidedean/Resume-Tom-Dean.md

 - Technical Training Content (Curation and Creation) and Training Paths
 - The "second half" of the Apprenticeship program

-There was a corporate re-organization at the beginning of January 2024, and I was one of the many Mission employees impacted by layoffs.
+During a corporate re-organization at the beginning of January 2024 my role was impacted.

 Skills: GitHub · Kubernetes · Terraform · Amazon Web Services (AWS) · Linux